 - The market is mature.
-In Europe in particular, trends should be broadly stable to slightly down, with HD and UHD ramp up broadly more than offsetting improvement of compression and encoding format as well as end of certain simulcast channels. - Requiring more satellite capacity than Standard Definition (a 36 Mhz transponder can broadcast more than 20 Standard Definition channels or around 9 HD channels in MPEG-4 format), the HD penetration rate on Eutelsat satellites has risen from 25% to 28% in the past year.
-According to Euroconsult, the number of HD channels should increase at a weighted average annual rate of 8% in EMEA and Latin America over the 2019-2029 period to more than 12,000 channels by 2029. - Conversely, technological advances in the compression of television signals together with the discontinuation of simulcast channels have a negative impact on capacity requirements.
+In Europe in particular, trends should be broadly stable to slightly down, with HD and UHD ramp up broadly more than offsetting improvement of compression and encoding format as well as end of certain simulcast channels.
+In North America, the decline in channels is more pronounced. - Requiring more satellite capacity than Standard Definition (a 36 Mhz transponder can broadcast more than 20 Standard Definition channels or around 9 HD channels in MPEG-4 format), the HD penetration rate on Eutelsat satellites has risen from 28% to 30% in the past year.
+According to Euroconsult, the number of HD channels should increase at a weighted average annual rate of 7% in EMEA and Latin America over the 2020-2030 period to more than 13,000 channels by 2030. - Conversely, technological advances in the compression of television signals together with the discontinuation of simulcast channels have a negative impact on capacity requirements.
 The implementation of the DVB-S2 standard and the adoption of the MPEG-4 compression format will make it possible to broadcast up to twice as many channels per transponder, thereby optimising the use of bandwidth between television channels, which in turn reduces the cost of accessing satellite capacity for new entrants on the market.
-However, Eutelsat is more advanced on compression (74% of channels are already in MPEG-4) than on HD penetration (penetration rate of 28%).
+However, Eutelsat is more advanced on compression (76% of channels are already in MPEG-4) than on HD penetration (penetration rate of 30%).
 Future HD ramp-up should therefore be more significant than the growth in the number of MPEG-4 channels.
-In addition, it should be noted that the generalisation of a new compression format is a very long-term phenomenon insofar as it requires compatible equipment (television or box) at the end user's premises.

-- Ultra-High Definition technology is developing, and suitable equipment is beginning to emerge.
-It is currently almost three times as bandwidth-hungry than HD, even factoring in the efficiency gains brought by the new HEVC compression format, which creates opportunities for growth demand. - The development of interactive platforms as a result of the emergence of new non-linear ways of watching television is prompting operators to design new services that combine access to both linear television and a catalogue of ondemand services.
+In addition, it should be noted that the generalisation of a new compression format is a very long-term phenomenon insofar as it requires compatible equipment (television or box) at the end user's premises. - Ultra-High Definition technology is developing, and suitable equipment is beginning to emerge.
+It is currently almost three times as bandwidth-hungry than HD, even factoring in the efficiency gains brought by the new HEVC compression format, which creates opportunities for growth demand. - The development of interactive platforms as a result of the emergence of new non-linear ways of watching television is prompting operators to design new services that combine access to both linear television and a catalogue of on-demand services.
 Eutelsat's teams are involved in this process and are continuously working to enhance television services and supply of connected television services.

-In emerging countries demand is still well oriented in terms of volume.
-According to Euroconsult, between 2019 and 2024 demand for capacity (Gbps) for Broadcast will grow by 3% per year in Latin America, Sub-Saharan Africa, the Middle-East and North Africa, as well as in Russia and Central Asia.
-The key factor driving this growth is the increase in the number of channels broadcast by 17% over the past five years.
+In emerging countries, demand is still well oriented in terms of volume.
+According to Euroconsult, between 2020 and 2025, demand for capacity (Gbps) for Broadcast will grow by 2% per year in Latin America, Sub-Saharan Africa, the Middle-East and North Africa, as well as in Russia and Central Asia.
+The key factor driving this growth is the increase in the number of channels broadcast by 10% over the past five years.
 The potential for further growth is significant since, for example, there are currently only two channels per million inhabitants in Sub-Saharan Africa, compared with more than 30 per million inhabitants in North America.

 Moreover, HD penetration is weaker than in mature countries.
-For example, in Sub-Saharan Africa, HD penetration stands at 9% compared with 37% in Western Europe (source: Euroconsult, 2020 edition).
+For example, in Sub-Saharan Africa, HD penetration stands at 11% compared with 40% in Western Europe (source: Euroconsult, 2021 edition).
 HD penetration is forecast to grow in these regions which will have an additional positive effect on demand.